mgtz505/mgtz505/README.md

 <img align="center" alt="Twitter Follow" src="https://img.shields.io/twitter/follow/CodesMgutierrez?style=social">

-<p> I have a strong desire to learn the art of SWE and am excited to use my skills alongside my accumulated experience from four years working in finance. </p>
+<p> I have a strong desire to learn the art of SWE and am excited to use my skills alongside my accumulated experience from four years working in finance.
+Feel free to get in-touch! </p>